 On this analysis, all non-ly adverbs should pattern with ONCE, NOW, and SOON.
-However, this prediction is false - as shown in (64)-(68), many non-ly adverbs behave differently.
+However, this prediction is false - many non-ly adverbs behave differently:

 (64) the here and very expensive shop (cf. the local and very expensive shop)

 (65) a there but reasonable shop (cf. a distant but reasonable shop)